- April 21, 2010

 In Mystery Case Files: Huntsville, players become master detectives by solving over 15 crimes through examining clues and exploring strange crime scenes.
 This hidden object game features more than 20 unique locations and thousands of items to find, providing a new experience with each playthrough.

-- The game suffers from technical issues, particularly with fullscreen mode and low resolution, making it difficult to play on modern monitors.
+- The game suffers from poor optimization and resolution issues, making it difficult to play in full screen on modern monitors.

 - Repetitive gameplay with limited variety in puzzles and scenes can make the experience feel dull over time.